 Important: Seek treatment immediately if you require emergency or urgent care.
 Tell the doctor your injury or illness is work-related, and make sure to keep all receipts and bills.

-To qualify for Florida workers’ compensation benefits, you must prove your injury or illness is work-related.
+To qualify for Florida workers’ compensation benefits, you must prove doing your job caused your injury or illness.
 Every case is different, so your experience may vary, but most applications work like this:

 1. Notify your employer within 30 days.